travelping/ergw_aaa/doc/aaa_session_metrics.md

 AAA diameter session metrics
 ================================

-ergw_aaa exposes prometheus gauge metric for the states of the different diameter handlers.
+ergw_aaa exposes prometheus gauge metric for the states of the different diameter handlers and the radius handler.
 The metrics are labeled with the name of the handler module and the handler state.
 The name of the metric is `aaa_sessions_total`.